-At T48h, the content of each of the biosynthesized 13C-FA in A. royi did not differ between those fed baker’s yeast and those fed D. tertiolecta (p > 0.05).
+At T48h, the content of each of the biosynthesized 13C-FAs in A. royi did not differ between those fed baker’s yeast and those fed D. tertiolecta (p > 0.05).
 This suggest that over time A. royi was able to biosynthesize equally well when fed the two diets.
 However, for P. annandalei it varied, with a significantly higher content of ETE in those fed baker’s yeast (p < 0.05), and a significantly higher content of DHA in those fed D. tertiolecta (p < 0.05) at T48h.
 This suggests that P. annandalei allocated its energy differently when fed baker’s yeast than when fed D. tertiolecta.
 This is not surprising as P. annandalei was obviously stressed when fed baker’s yeast, which could both be a result of worsening water quality but could also be because of baker’s yeast lack of ALA.
-Kabeya et al. (2018) presented that cyclopoid, harpacticoid, and siphonostomatoid copepods are able to biosynthesize ALA from C18:1 and C18:2, while calanoid copepods do not possess this ability.
+Kabeya et al. (2018) presented that cyclopoid, harpacticoid, and siphonostomatoid copepods are able to biosynthesize ALA from C18:1n-9 and C18:2n-6, while calanoid copepods do not possess such ability.
 This could account for the differences in strategy between A. royi and P. annandalei when fed baker’s yeast, as P. annandalei may not have had sufficient energy to biosynthesize DHA in similar quantities as when fed D. tertiolecta.
 However, at T48h there was no statistical difference in DHA content between A. royi and P. annandalei when they both were fed D. tertiolecta, suggesting that their capability to produce DHA are similar when fed an ALA rich diet.
 However, significant differences were found in SDA, ETE, and EPA between A. royi and P. annandalei, which suggests that their strategies may differ according to their own specific needs.